MillionVentilators/ARMEE_Ventilator_1.0/documentation/Equipment.md

 Suggested 2: Siargo FS6122 or certain Sensirion  / Honeywell sensors have the right specs, but are not easy to interface

+If gas flow analyzer is unavailable, a pressure gauge and flow gauge may be used as a substitute in a pinch.

 ## Pressure gauge

 Pressure gauge capable of measuring 0-50 cmH2O with <1 cmH2O accuracy